bmeurant/technical-docs/software-architecture/architectural-styles/peer-to-peer.md

 * **Challenges :**
     * **Security & Trust** : It is difficult to authenticate `peers` and guarantee data reliability. `Peers` can be malicious (`malicious actors`).
 The problem of "freeriding" (using resources without providing any in return) is common.
-    * **Discovery & Routing Complexity** : Finding `peers` or resources in a large P2P network can be complex, especially in unstructured networks.
-Managing dynamic nodes (`churn`) is a major challenge.
+    * **Discovery & Routing Complexity** : Finding peers or resources in a large, dynamic network is a major challenge.
+This is often solved in **Hybrid P2P** systems by using a central server (a "bootstrap server" or "tracker") to help peers find each other initially.
     * **Reliability & Availability** : The availability of a resource depends on the reliability of the `peers` holding it.
 If the `peers` with the resource disconnect, the resource becomes unavailable.

 ---